4 Cool Modified Cars From Auto Expo 2023 That We Would Like To See On Sale | CarDekho.com

 Hold Our Money!
-These 4 Modified Cars From The Auto Expo 2023 That We Want In Production
+We Want These 4 Modified Cars From Auto Expo 2023

 These four cars just get cosmetic upgrades over their regular models, but definitely look sportier and cooler

-At the Auto Expo 2023, we saw several concepts some of which will make it to production, while some won’t.
-Besides the regular EV concepts that we saw, Maruti, Toyota, and Tata had some cosmetic modified cars also on the stage.
-Sadly, they might not make it to production, but surely we would want them on sale.
+At the Auto Expo 2023, we saw several concepts, some of which will make it to production, while some won’t.
+Besides the regular EV concepts that we saw, Maruti, Toyota and Tata had displayed some cosmetically modified cars on the stage as well.
+While it seems unlikely that they will ever be offered to customers, we sure would want them on sale.
 Here’s all you need to know about them:

 Maruti’s Matte Edition Cars

-While Maruti has launched its lineup’s Black editions, it also showcased the Matte Editions of the Grand Vitara and Brezza.
-Both the SUVs are covered in a matte black shade, similar to what we see on the Kia Seltos and Sonet X-Line.
-However, this shade was just limited to the show cars and Maruti gave no comment regarding their launch.
-We do hope that Maruti brings this edition too, which should command a small premium over the corresponding prices.
+While Maruti has launched its Black editions for the NEXA lineup, it also showcased the Matte Editions of the Grand Vitara and Brezza.
+The Brezza was finished in matte blue, while the Grand Vitara was draped in a sporty matte black colour.
+The only other SUVs to be offered in a matte finish have been the Kia Seltos and Sonet X-Line.

+However, these matte colours were just limited to the show cars and Maruti gave no comment regarding their launch.
+We do hope that Maruti brings these matte editions to the market.

 Also Read: Here’s Everything Maruti Suzuki Showcased At Auto Expo 2023